Capital: Praia

 Get Around

 By plane.
-TACV Cabo Verde airlines no longer exists.
+TACV Cabo Verde Airlines no longer exists.
 Bestfly (an Angolan airline) provides most of the interisland flights.
 Seats can only be booked by travel agencies in CV, not online.

 By boat.
 There are ferry services between the islands.
-Flying significantly shorter but also significantly more expensive.
+Flying is significantly shorter but also significantly more expensive.

 By bus.
-15-passenger Toyota vans, travel between rural destinations.
+15-passenger Toyota vans travel between rural destinations.
 They don’t depart till full and have many stops.
 They appear to provide a huge service to the towns delivering packages and groceries.

 Aluguers, open-back pickup trucks with bench seats are particularly on Santo Antão.

-Traveling around CV was very difficult.
+Travelling around CV was very difficult.
 Cape Verde Airlines no longer flies and air service is supplied by Bestfly – bookings can only be made at tour agencies.
 There were no flights with space for 3 days after my arrival.
 Ferries are still running.

-Sao Vincente, my destination had the worst covid stats in the country and was apparently locked down with virtually no businesses open.
+Sao Vincente, my destination had the worst covid stats in the country and was locked down with virtually no businesses open.
 Going between any island requires a rapid antigen test.
 So unfortunately, I decided to leave CV prematurely, partly encouraged by an incredible Azores Airline flight deal – US$203 to Madeira via Porto Delgado, 9 hours departing at 11:55 and arriving in Funchal at 23:55 (much cheaper than the US$600+ flights on TAP via Lisbon, all much longer trips).

 I obtained a covid PCR necessary to transit Porto Delgado Airport (6500 CVE , ~59€).
 I went down to a health agency the next morning and obtained a paper copy as none was sent to my email or text.
 Madeira does not require a test with a full vaccination.